AdilovicUna/Space-run/README.md

 # Space-run
 A variation on the Tunnel Rush game with some extra features.
-For detailed explanation of the game, look into "./Documentation/Game_specifications.pdf".
+For detailed explanation of the game, look into [title]https://github.com/AdilovicUna/Space-run/blob/master/Documentation/Game_specifications.pdf.

-# Installation

-## Requirements:
+## Installation

+**Requirements:**
   - Inno Setup Compiler 6.2.0
   - script from  "./SetUp/installationScript.iss".

-## Steps to take:
+  -
+**Steps to take:**
   - Clone this repository
   - Open the Inno Setup Compiler
   - From there open the script